 Cognitive Behavioural Therapy focuses on our thoughts (cognitive) and our actions (behaviour).
 It is about looking at how and why we do things and how these may be changed to offer a different feeling or outcome in our lives.
 So how can we change our thoughts and actions to make those changes we want?
 It is about an open discussion of how you are feeling and what you wish to change and then making small changes, a little at a time.
 CBT works well at helping to change negative thought patterns we can get stuck in, these often lead to depression or anxiety.

 For more information on CBT please follow this link.

-I am currently working towards a certificate in CBT from the Manchester Institute of Psychotherapy
+I have a certificate in CBT with the School of Psychology Online